MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 rather to share it with just a few people .

 Some services like GitHub offer private repositories — so that you can choose who sees your code — though they’re not free.
 That’s why creating our own server can be a good idea.

 ## What will we need?

-However, the very first version of the Raspberry Pi is largely enough and, as the Pi 2 and 3 are available, maybe you can find the first
-Raspberry Pi for a small price, so it’s a good option to think about.

-Anyway, the Raspberry Pi is just a motherboard.
-Whatever version you choose, you will need at least a case to protect it, a **power source** (via microUSB, like a smartphone), an **SD card** to store the OS (Rsapbian) and a way to connect the Pi to the **Internet**.
-Depending on the Pi you have, you can connect it through Ethernet, directly via Wi-Fi (for the Pi 3) .
+* Raspberry Pi (RPi) 2 or 3 model.
+* A power source (via microUSB).
+* SD Card ( installed with Raspbian or any other operating system on which Raspberry Pi can work)
+* Internet souce to connect with Raspberry Pi (through Ethernet or directly via Wi-Fi).

+ <a href="https://www.raspberrypi.org/documentation/remote-access/access-over-Internet/README.md> See </a> for connecting RPi to internet.

 ## How To Build a Git Server with a Raspberry Pi